ubachicodes/restaurant/README.md

 ## Deployment

-The Nourish Restaurant website was deployed using GitHub Pages.
+The Nourish Restaurant website was deployed using Heroku App.
 Follow these steps to deploy the site:

-1. In the GitHub repository, navigate to the Settings tab.
+1. In the Deploy tab on Heroku, link Github repo.
-2. From the source section drop-down menu, select the Master Branch.
+2. Once the correct repo is linked, scroll down an click 'Deploy Branch' to begin deployment.
-3. Once the master branch is selected, the page will be automatically refreshed to display a detailed ribbon indicating the successful deployment.
+3. If all goes right you will see 'Your app was successfully deployed', click 'View' underneath to display live site.
-4. The live link to the deployed site can be found [here](https://your-github-username.github.io/love-running/index.html).
+3. The live link to the deployed site can be found [here](https://nourish1-e4f3558963a4.herokuapp.com/).

 ## Credits